 “I really enjoyed all the course, felt it has helped me to be a better mother and a more confident mother.”

-Professionals can become a Riding the Rapids facilitator by attending a 2 day training course with Encompass Psychological Services LLP, and receiving a licence to run Riding the Rapids courses.
+Professionals can become a Riding the Rapids facilitator by attending a 3 day training course with Encompass Psychology Ltd and receiving a licence to run Riding the Rapids courses.

 Facilitators could therefore come from the following professional backgrounds: